'The Midwich Cuckoos' Is Everyone's New Dystopian TV Obsession

-Pass through Midwich in the car and it would likely prompt a reaction of: "Well, isn't this lovely?"
-It's the kind of middle class, leafy 'burb where union jack bunting bristles in the wind and local estate agents display framed newspaper cuttings proclaiming its position as one of "The Ten Best Places In Britain To Bring Up Children".
-It's where young couples move when they want to start a family; where drained Londoners set up post when they've made enough bank to slow down; where your roomy, detached property might have wallpaper with ducks on it and you can see grazing horses from your kitchen window.
+If you passed through the (fictional) village of Midwich in the UK, it would likely prompt a reaction of: "Well, isn't this lovely?"
+It's the kind of middle class, leafy 'burb where Union Jack bunting bristles in the wind and local estate agents display framed newspaper cuttings proclaiming its position as one of "The Top Ten Best Places To Bring Up Children".
+It's where young couples move when they want to start a family; where your roomy, detached property might have wallpaper with ducks on it and you can see grazing horses from your kitchen window.
 It's also the kind of liberal, aspirational commuter town that becomes hell when the unthinkable happens.

 Advertisement

 One summer evening, after a series of strange electrical disturbances — TVs on the fritz, lights flickering, phone lines frazzling — all the people in the town of Midwich faint for no reason.
 Upon awakening from their blackouts, they come to a horrifying realisation: all women of childbearing age have become pregnant.
-Based on John Wyndham’s science fiction novel of the same name — the inspiration behind John Carpenter's 1995 classic, Village of the Damned — this is the eerie premise upon which we see the Sky Original drama's seven episodes unfold.
+Based on John Wyndham’s science fiction novel of the same name — the inspiration behind John Carpenter's 1995 classic, Village of the Damned — this is the eerie premise upon which we see the seven episodes unfold (now streaming on Stan in Australia).

 The series takes an even darker turn when all the expectant mothers are pulled into an impromptu meeting by the police.
 They are encouraged to sign NDAs for their "security and protection" but it turns out that they – and their future offspring – will be closely monitored by the government.
 Surveillance cameras are installed on every street corner and Facebook posts from some of the women detailing what they have been through are immediately taken down, the accounts later blocked.
 It's a total media blackout.
 Cassie's mother, child psychologist Dr Susannah Zellaby (Keeley Hawes), has been enlisted by the police to help the women cope psychologically.
 After the meeting she bumps into local police boss, DCI Paul Haynes (Max Beesley), while having a cigarette and apologises for the "bad habit".
 He tells her: "Free country, last time I looked."
 She retorts with a glare: "Well, that's a matter of opinion."